-PARKS AND RECREATION 3 credits Prerequisite: permission.
+PARKS AND RECREATION 3 credits rerequisite: permission.
 Deals with theory, practice, evaluation of recreational administration, parks planning.

-FISCAL ANALYSIS Prerequisite: permission.
+FISCAL ANALYSIS 3 credits Prerequisite: permission.
 Study of revenue and expenditure patterns of the city's government.

-URBAN ECONOMIC GROWTH AND DEVELOPMENT Prerequisite: permission.
+URBAN ECONOMIC GROWTH AND DEVELOPMENT 3 credits Prerequisite: permission.
 Examination of urban economic unit and its susceptibility to social, economic, political and physical change.

-642 PUBLIC BUDGETING 3 credits Prerequisite: permission.
+PUBLIC BUDGETING Prerequisite: permission.
 Current professional practice and theoretical issues in public budgeting and management of capital and operating budgets.

-INTRODUCTION TO PUBLIC POLICY Prerequisite: permission.
+INTRODUCTION TO PUBLIC POLICY 3 credits Prerequisite: permission.
 Introduction to models of public policy formulation; identification of major policy issues; and the analysis of policy implementation and policy impact.